badescuga/CV/CV-dec-2018.md

 ## Experience

-**Site Engineering Lead**, Microsoft (Romania), *Oct 2019 - Present*
+**Site Engineering Lead**, Microsoft (Romania), *October 2019 - Present*

 C#, Azure Services, Typescript, React

 - First hire in the Bucharest Azure Engineering Team.
 In charge of recruiting and building the local team here.
-- Working as an IC on multiple platform services and products: Machine Translation Services, Localization, UI Infrastructure, while contributing to other core building blocks: logging, monitoring, metrics.
+- Working on multiple platform services and products: Machine Translation Services, Localization, UI Infrastructure, while contributing to other core building blocks: logging, monitoring, metrics.
 - Develop and support services for multi-cloud: Microsoft Public, Microsoft Federal.
 - Focused on reusability and extensibility across services, with an accent on quality and standardization.